From Wau-Bun to Bellow

-A generation later, Nelson Algren 1942 novel, Never Come Morning was rather franker about the city’s first and second generation Polish immigrants than they liked; the Polish Roman Catholic Union declared it immoral and persuaded city officials to ban the book from the Chicago Public Library.
+A generation later, Nelson Algren 1942 novel, Never Come Morning, was rather franker about the city’s first and second generation Polish immigrants than they liked; the Polish Roman Catholic Union declared it immoral and persuaded city officials to ban the book from the Chicago Public Library.

-Anyone who has known one will attest that the idea of a writer posing as the model for a heroic statue of the traditional kind is absurd, which may explain why in Chicago, whose parks seem to have more statues that drinking fountains, so few honor writers.
 Most of the monuments to the literati it does have recall other cities’ writers, although Robert Burns (Garfield Park), Fritz Reuter (Humboldt Park), Hans Christian Andersen, Goethe, Schiller, and Shakespeare (Lincoln) are memorialized less as literary achievers than as heroes of this or that ethnic group.
 The Chicago scribblers memorialized in bronze can be counted on one finger—Eugene Field, in Lincoln Park.

 The city has named various public facilities after writers of note, but even some of these are half-hearted compliments.
 In 1976, for instance, a Chicago park on Lincoln Avenue between Webster and Larabee was named to honor Frank Baum’s mythical land of Oz, the man who created it.
 The apartment at 1958 W. Evergreen in Wicker Park where Nelson Algren lived from 1959 to 1975 still stands; the street has been given the honorary name of Nelson Algren Avenue.

 It is doubtful whether any city can sustain a thriving literary culture writing just for export.
 For Chicago to have great writers it needs great readers.
-Generally speaking, if Oprah didn’t like it, Chicago doesn’t want to read it unless it was written by such local lights as Scott Turow or Sara Paretsky—one reason why Chicago is on publishers’ ”C” tour for book pluggers.
+Generally speaking, if Oprah didn’t like it, today's Chicago doesn’t want to read it unless it was written by such local lights as Scott Turow or Sara Paretsky—one reason why Chicago is on most publishers’ ”C” tour for book pluggers.

 Literature here succeeds to the extent it mimics other, more popular arts.
 One of the Poetry crowd, Mrs. William Vaughn Moody, opened a restaurant on Michigan Avenue called “The Petit Gourmet,” and here on certain “Poetry Nights,” the poets would come and recite their verses to diners who paid $1 for the privilege of hearing them.
 The money thus accrued would go to the poet who read.
 Those poetry nights morphed into today’s poetry slams, which owe as much to professional wrestling as it does to Calliope.